pulsar-edit/pulsar/packages/README.md

 # This document has nothing to do with Pulsar, and should be removed.
-If this is not the case, this message should be removed.
+If this is not the case, this message should be removed

 Side note: if someone hasn't went ahead and made sure to preserve all of the packages here..... someone should